sfigg/commercialization-public/docset/customize/mdm/personalization-csp.md

 This CSP was added in Windows 10, version 1703.

 > [!Note]
 > Personalization CSP is supported in Windows 10 Enterprise and Education SKUs.
-It works on Windows 10 Pro and Cloud SKUs if SetEduPolicies in [SharedPC CSP](sharedpc-csp.md) is set.
+It works in Windows 10 Pro and Cloud SKUs if SetEduPolicies in [SharedPC CSP](sharedpc-csp.md) is set.

 The following diagram shows the Personalization configuration service provider in tree format.